|Pilot 1st Lt. Raymond A. Morrissey, O-660180 (MIA / KIA) McLean County, IL

 "I researched this mission at the Tokyo Defense archives.
 A total of 39 Japanese aircraft intercepted: 11 Rufes (one aborted) of 802 Kōkūtai, 20 Zeros of the 252 Kōkūtai and 9 Zeros of the 204 Kōkūtai."

 Morrissey was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned Silver Star with Oak Leaf Cluster, Air Medal and Purple Heart, posthumously.
+Morrissey is memorialized at Manila American Cemetery on the tablets of the missing.

 USAF Serial Number Search Results - P-40F Warhawk 41-14110